AshrafIb/MLE-Pipeline/README.md

 + Submitting the Run

 The Best Version used a VotingEnsemble and did perform slightly better,than the Logistic Regression.
-The Voting Classifier was slightly better, achieving an Accuracy of 0.917.
+The Voting Classifier achieves an Accuracy of 0.917.

 ## Pipeline comparison